Who We Are

 Board Member

-Gregg Gause is the General Manager of H & H Chevrolet in Kershaw, SC.
+Gregg Gause is the co-owner of H & H Storage in Kershaw, SC.
 A graduate of the University of South Carolina with a Bachelor of Science in Business Administration, Gregg serves as treasurer of the Lancaster Chapter of the South Carolina Waterfowl Association.
 Additionally, he serves as a high school and American Legion baseball umpire.
 He is married to former Partners for Youth board member Annette Gause and has three children – Christina, Madden and Marsh.
-Gregg is an active member of Second Baptist Church in Lancaster.
+Gregg is an active member of Second Baptist Church in Lancaster and is an assistant basketball coach at Andrew Jackson High School.

 Gail Gillis